 We perform performance tests with the AMD Ryzen 5 3400G on the most popular streaming services such as YouTube, Netflix, HBO and Amazon Prime Video with their native apps or using the most compatible browser.
-We verify that the Netflix service can reach up to 4K since DRM Playready 3.0 permissions have been integrated into its drivers.
-It is only possible to see it at this resolution in the EDGE browser or in the Netflix native app by installing the HVEC codec from the Microsoft Store.
+We verify that the Netflix service can reach up to 4K , you have step by step guide to can playback this quality, read it.

 - Performance: Has hardware acceleration for VP9 4K codec on Youtube.

 - Tutorial: Add-on for Chrome to force h.264 if we have problems with VP9.

 Requisites to playback Netflix 4K with Ryzen APUs

 - Last driver version with DRM Playready 3.0

 - Use EDGE browser or the Netflix native app

 - Use a HDCP 2.2 TV o monitor

 - Install the HVEC codec from the Microsoft Store